Alanxio/Balatro-DS-Port-alanxio/README.md

 ##  Improvements

 - Now system for finding what the current hand played is working!
-Now only the played hands will count meanwhile the other cards will be discarded **BUT** the chips will be added whether they are part of the hand played or not
+And only the scoring cards will have an animation and will add the chips the remaining cards will not have animation nor will they add chips.

 - Fixed UI menu problems